smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 - [x] With much enthusaism, I passed my first coding evaluation for the Google Summer of Code.
 I am appreciative of the support I have received from Dr. Joo and Dr. Park while working on the project, and I look forward to continuing my work.
 Goals for the second coding period can be found in the 'Week 4' blog post.

-This week, Dr. Park has kindly offered to implement a convolutional neural network (CNN) for images to detect the four minority group-related appeal variables using the exisiting annotations we have from the random sample.
+This week, Dr. Park has kindly offered to implement a convolutional neural network (CNN) using images to detect the four minority group-related appeal variables using the exisiting annotations we have from the random sample.
 He will also implement a separate model using the text captions corresponding to each of the Facebook images.
 Meanwhile, I have been working on two primary tasks that I outline as follows:

 1. **Collaborating to improve politician facial recognition rate**: